braindoorg/s3-glue-redshift-guide/README.md

 ## Glue

 Glue is an ETL service whos main components are crawlers and jobs.
 Crawlers scan data stores and determine the schema of the data.
-Glue Jobs extract and transform data from data stores (using crawler schema metadata and custom scripts) and then load that transformed data into a target data store.
+Glue Jobs extract and transform data from data stores (using crawl-determined metadata and custom scripts) and then load that transformed data into a target data store.

 Setup Instructions: